Acorn on the Formby pinewoods floor: ancient coastal woodland

 Formby Pinewoods

-Ancient coastal woodland with red squirrels in the canopy, brilliant walks, and light through the pines that's genuinely special.
-Walk from the road to the sea.
+Ancient coastal woodland managed by the National Trust: brilliant walks, exceptional birdlife, and light through the pines that's genuinely special.
+Walk from the car park straight to the sea.

 Postcode